panzi/service-runner/README.md

                                        This implements log-rotating based on the
                                        file name pattern.
 See `man strftime` for a description of the pattern language.
+       --chown-logfile                 Change owner of the logfile to user/group specified by --user/--group.
        --user=USER, -u USER            Run service as USER (name or UID).
        --group=GROUP, -g GROUP         Run service as GROUP (name or GID).
        --crash-sleep=SECONDS           Wait SECONDS before restarting service.